Effective potential of scalar Lee-Wick pseudo-electrodynamics

 The study of effective potential for the scalar Lee-Wick pseudo-electrodynamics in one-loop is presented in this letter.
 The planar and non-local Lee-Wick pseudo-electrodynamics is so coupled to a complex scalar field sector in $1+2$ dimensions, where we achieve the Lee-Wick pseudo-scalar electrodynamics.
 The effective action formalism is applied such that the quantum corrections are examined in one loop to the scalar effective potential as function of the classical field, of the Lee-Wick mass, and also of the coupling constants of this model.
 The instability of the effective potential is investigated due to Lee-Wick mass.

 {\it Introduction} - The pseudo-electrodynamics (PED) has been investigated in the literature as the theory that mediates the interactions of electrons in material physics \cite{Marino93}.
 As examples, Dirac materials \cite{Castro}, topological planar materials \cite{Qi,Hasan,Chiu,Zhao,Qi2008}, superconductivity in layered materials \cite{Tesanovic,Zhang,Franz,Kivelson,Marino2018}, graphene \cite{Gorbar1,Herbut,Gusynin,Herbut2} and others systems show the good connection between condensed matter physics (CMP) and quantum field theories (QFTs) for the description of quantum phenomena.
 The PED is a non-local and planar theory in $1+2$ dimensions that preserves the basic properties of QFT as causality \cite{Amaral}, unitarity \cite{Marino2014}, and it is renormalized when coupled to fermions \cite{Alves2}.
-Several extensions of PED to include mass for the gauge field are discussed in the literature, as the pseudo-Proca ED \cite{Alves,Ozela,Ozela2,VanSergio}, that breaks the gauge symmetry.
+Several extensions of PED to include mass for the gauge field are discussed in the literature, as the pseudo-Proca ED \cite{Alves,Ozela,Ozela2,VanSergio}, that breaks the gauge symmetry, and the supersymmetric version of the PED \cite{PetrovPLB}.
 One of ways to keep the gauge invariance in the presence of massive degree of freedom is the study of a Lee-Wick electrodynamics reduced to $1+2$ dimensions \cite{MarioPRD2025}.
 The Lee-Wick pseudo-ED (LWPED) is the version of the PED in the presence of a heavy mass in the gauge sector beyond the usual massless propagation \cite{lw69,lw70,podolsky42,podolsky44}.
 The coupling of the LWPED with fermions was showed that quantum corrections are finite in one loop \cite{MarioArxivAPR}.
 These results motivate us to investigation of quantum effects when the LWPED is coupled to scalar fields.
 The effective potential in the PED was obtained in the ref. \cite{Nascimento}.
 In this letter, we investigate the effective potential in one loop for the complex scalar theory coupled to the PLWED.
 We use the effective action functional approach to obtain the effective potential when the scalar complex field is expanded around a classical scalar field.
 The effective action and the correspondent potential in one loop is so obtained in terms of the operators in the propagation sector of the scalars and gauge fields.
 The LW mass plays a fundamental role in the instability of the effective potential.
 The letter is organized as follows : The first part is dedicated to the scalar Lee-Wick pseudo-ED and the functional formulation with the result of the effective potential.
 The second part describes the renormalization of the effective potential.
 For end, we end up with the conclusions.
+We start the paper with the natural units of $\hbar=c=1$, and in the perturbative approach for the effective potential, the $\hbar$-constant is reconsidered just in loop effects.
+The bar greek index $\bar{\mu}=(0,1,2)$ is used for the space-time $1+2$, with the metric $\eta^{\bar{\mu}\bar{\nu}}=(+1,-1,-1)$.